Diabetic ketoacidosis is a serious complication of diabetes.

-- Low blood sugar (hypoglycemia).
-Insulin allows sugar to enter your cells, causing your blood sugar level to drop.
-If your blood sugar level drops too quickly, you can develop low blood sugar.
+- Low blood sugar, also known as hypoglycemia.
+Insulin allows sugar to enter cells.
+This causes the blood sugar level to drop.
+If the blood sugar level drops too quickly, the drop can lead to low blood sugar.

-- Low potassium (hypokalemia).
-The fluids and insulin used to treat diabetic ketoacidosis can cause your potassium level to drop too low.
-A low potassium level can impair the activities of your heart, muscles and nerves.
+- Low potassium, also known as hypokalemia.
+The fluids and insulin used to treat diabetic ketoacidosis can cause the potassium level to drop too low.
+A low potassium level can affect the heart, muscles and nerves.
 To avoid this, potassium and other minerals are usually given with fluid replacement as part of the treatment of diabetic ketoacidosis.

-- Swelling in the brain (cerebral edema).
-Adjusting your blood sugar level too quickly can produce swelling in your brain.
-This complication appears to be more common in children, especially those with newly diagnosed diabetes.
+- Swelling in the brain, also known as cerebral edema.
+Adjusting the blood sugar level too quickly can cause the brain to swell.
+This appears to be more common in children, especially those with newly diagnosed diabetes.

-Left untreated, the risks are much greater.
-Diabetic ketoacidosis can lead to loss of consciousness and, eventually, it can be fatal.
+Untreated, diabetic ketoacidosis can lead to loss of consciousness and, eventually, death.

-There's much you can do to prevent diabetic ketoacidosis and other diabetes complications.
+There are many ways to prevent diabetic ketoacidosis and other diabetes complications.

 - Monitor your blood sugar level.
-You might need to check and record your blood sugar level at least three to four times a day — more often if you're ill or under stress.
-Careful monitoring is the only way to make sure your blood sugar level remains within your target range.
+You might need to check and record your blood sugar level at least 3 to 4 times a day, or more often if you're ill or stressed.
+Careful monitoring is the only way to make sure that your blood sugar level stays within your target range.

 - Adjust your insulin dosage as needed.
-Talk to your doctor or diabetes educator about how to adjust your insulin dosage in relation to your blood sugar level, what you eat, how active you are, whether you're ill and other factors.
+Talk to your health care provider or diabetes educator about how to make your insulin dosage work for you.
+Consider factors such as your blood sugar level, what you eat, how active you are, and whether you're ill.
 If your blood sugar level begins to rise, follow your diabetes treatment plan to return your blood sugar level to your target range.

 - Check your ketone level.
-When you're ill or under stress, test your urine for excess ketones with an over-the-counter urine ketones test kit.
+When you're ill or stressed, test your urine for excess ketones with a urine ketones test kit.
 You can buy test kits at a drugstore.
-If your ketone level is moderate or high, contact your doctor right away or seek emergency care.
+If your ketone level is moderate or high, contact your health care provider right away or seek emergency care.
 If you have low levels of ketones, you may need to take more insulin.

 - Be prepared to act quickly.
-If you suspect that you have diabetic ketoacidosis — your blood sugar level is high, and you have excess ketones in your urine — seek emergency care.
+If you think you have diabetic ketoacidosis because your blood sugar is high and you have too many ketones in your urine, seek emergency care.

 Diabetes complications are scary.
 But don't let fear keep you from taking good care of yourself.
-Follow your diabetes treatment plan carefully, and ask your diabetes treatment team for help when you need it.
+Follow your diabetes treatment plan carefully.
+Ask your diabetes treatment team for help when you need it.